 - support my immune and endocrine systems with “intelligent supplementation.”

-I am now in my seventh decade of life and I feel like I have the energy and vitality of a healthy 39-year old.
+This photo was taken in the seventh decade of my life.
+I enjoyed the energy and vitality of a healthy 39-year old.

 The best part is that I can help others to feel great, too.